When Crossing boundaries is a good thing

 Climate change, biodegradation and overpopulation are symptoms of a dysfunctional mindset that causes people to see the planet as an object to occupy, consume, harvest and use to our own ends.
 But that mindset is not scientific rationalism or fundamentalist monotheism.
 It’s a more profound process that separates us and creates The Other.
 And in my experience, there are very few individuals I’ve met who can get beyond this.
 Given the self-righteous tone I have started to adopt in this post, I’m likely the worst offender!

-No singular knowledge system or paradigm has the answer or can deliver a solution to what ails our world.
-We need academic and community knowledge sharing.
-Discipline-based research is as necessary as multi-disciplinary teams.
-Ways of knowing that include spiritual, artistic, transcendent and multi-dimensional ways of engaging with the Earth need to be resourced and validated (on their own terms).
+Ways of knowing that include spiritual, artistic, transcendent, and multi-dimensional ways of engaging with the Earth must be resourced and validated (on their own terms).
 Technology and traditional practice need to sit side by side.
-And we need these projects to be created in partnership with first peoples or to be resourced and led by these groups entirely.
+We need these projects to be created in partnership with First Peoples or resourced and led entirely by these groups.

 One way of working across disciplinary boundaries, at least, is transdisciplinary practice.
 Transdisciplinarity is a way of working where knowledge boundaries are fluid and may sometimes melt away to create ideas, products and services that defy categorisation.